 Monthly budget to backpack Europe

 A 1 month Europe trip might cost around €1500 if you visit some of the main destinations in the west of the continent, but also head east of the old Iron Curtain.
-Mainly focus on Western Europe and you’d probably be wise to budget around €1800, the equivalent of €60/day.
+Mainly focus on the West and some of the most popular backpacking destinations in Europe and you’d probably be wise to budget around €1800, the equivalent of €60/day.

 If you’ve got a longer time-frame, you might want to look at around €4500-5000 as a base figure to backpack Europe for 3 months, although you could get that down to below €4000 if you spend most of your time in the East.